 Welcome to Carolina Physical Therapy & Sports Medicine, Inc.

-Carolina Physical Therapy and Sports Medicine is a local and privately owned physical therapy practice with locations in Columbia, Charleston, Sumter and more.
+Carolina Physical Therapy and Sports Medicine is a local and privately owned physical therapy practice with locations in Columbia, Charleston, Sumter, and more.
 Our clinics feature state of the art equipment and our professional staff members are the most experienced in the region.
 We accept all major insurance carriers.

 Our hands-on approach provides services that examine and treat immediate problems.
 We then teach patients how to use their bodies properly in order to gain strength and mobility and to prevent future injuries.
-We utilize evidence-based treatment protocols which are both objective and measurable.
+We utilize evidence-based treatment protocols that are both objective and measurable.
 We are committed to educating our patients so that they understand their personal treatments.

 We have been voted the ‘best physical therapy group’ of 2019 by The State newspaper!
 We want to sincerely thank everyone who has made this possible, from our clinics to our patients- thanks for making us your most trusted physical therapy group in the Midlands!